-A Psychopathology course (Child or Adult) should be taken in the Fall semester; an Intervention course (Child or Adult) should be taken in the Spring semester.
+An Intervention course (Child or Adult) should be taken in the Spring semester.
 Clinical Laboratory should be taken in the fall, spring, and summer terms.
 Students should seek to complete Department and Clinical Core courses.
 During Year 3, students should complete their TIE Project.
 The TIE Project is a piece of scholarship that will typically begin after defense of the Master's Thesis but before the proposal stage of the Dissertation.
 We encourage students to complete the Master's Thesis requirement no later than the start of Year 3.
 This timeline allows for completion of the TIE Project in a timeline that does not conflict with other program elements such as pursuit of clinical externship experiences and proposal of the Dissertation project.
 Students should typically expect to complete the TIE Project during the Spring/Summer of Year 3.
 However, for some self-initiated projects proposed by students (e.g., training grant proposal that, if funded, may represent the student's dissertation) a TIE Project may commence earlier in training.
 Under these circumstances, the student works with their mentor to plan out an appropriate timeline for the project, and the student seeks approval of this timeline at the TIE Project Proposal stage.